drdaeman/flask-toybox/README.rst

 but didn't found anything that suited my needs and desires.
 So I've wrote a hopefully reusable library to do it.

+The work is in progress, and API is unstable and subject to various changes.

 See feature list below for main points about this library.

 Features